btcpayserver/btcpayserver-googlecloud/README.md

 ## What the Deployment script does
 What dose this deployment script do ?
-1. It creates the VM instance as you configured in the yaml, that is CPU, Memory, Disk size.
+1. It creates the VM instance as you configured in the yaml, that is CPU, Memory, Disk size etc. It uses gcloud command under the hood.
 2. It creates 1 public static IP and attach it to the instance
 3. Install BTCPay server on the root directory as root using docker compose from BTCPay Github repo